 According to another source, Diana was the lover of the famous Swedish singer Ulla Billquist, who died in 1946.
 Diana returned to Copenhagen, and appears to have fronted an all-girl band there.

-See some old BBC stuff about Diana Here.
+See another page about Diana Here.